 Just something to keep in mind!
 It made a difference to my own purchase decision.

-The Monal is full freestanding, and uses the same hub design as the Tragopan and the Hokki which allows you set it up in just one or two minutes.
+The Monal is fully freestanding and uses the same hub design as the Tragopan and the Hokki which allows you set it up in just one or two minutes.

 If you need the added space, either for a friend, sleeping or more gear, the Monal V2 is the choice for you.